 Building a foundation for 360 waves can be a difficult task, especially if you have coarse, dry hair.
 It's important to establish a hair care routine in addition to the work you do to get the look you want.
 Before you can lay a good foundation, you should look to effectively moisturize dry hair and scalp.
 Moisturizing beforehand will make the hair softer and more manageable.
 You want to have a bit of growth where you can see a bit of your natural curl pattern forming.
 Start with clean hair and deep condition before brushing.
-With a few tips you’ll be well on your way to spinnin' with the best of 'em.
+With a few top tips for building 360 waves, you’ll be well on your way to spinnin' with the best of 'em.
 And it all starts with the right tools.

 1. Choosing the right brush